| Peter Upton's |

 names.
 This format for the teams continued until 1977.
 The celluloid figures

-had become available, but whilst the card figures were available in all 24
+were now available in more colours, but whilst the card figures were available in all 24

-duplication of letters),
+duplication of letters).

 The 1950s.